jaydenmilne/steamsync/CONTRIBUTING.md

 - Currently, we are hardcoding the path for Steam and the EGS.
 I know we can detect the Steam installation location through registry keys (see pysteam).
   Something similar might be possible with the EGS
+- Since the switch to using URIs instead of paths (use the `--use-paths` switch for the old behavior), there are no icons by default in the Steam library (with paths it will at least pull in the executable's icons).
+Maybe we can extract them somewhere?